-It is very common for beginners to come upon online article on SEO with words they do not understand.
-Those professional jargon may discourage you from getting started with SEO.
+It is very common for beginners to come upon an online article on SEO with words they do not understand.
+That professional jargon may discourage you from getting started with SEO.
 Here are some frequently used terms and their explanations.

 Ranking: the position of a website or an article on a website in the search results pages of search engines like Google, Yahoo and Bing.
 The positioning of a website may be due to factors like the content on the website, off-site SEO, internal links, page loading time or the topic when it's an article.

-Alt Text: the description of images on your website or article page.
-This is important because search engine read only the alt texts of images.
+Alt-Text: the description of images on your website or article page.
+This is important because search engines read only the alt texts of images.

 Search Term or Keyword: the word (or the word combination) that people type in the search engines to find a website.

 SERP: SERP stands for Search Engine Result Page.

 Backlinks: Backlinks are links to a website.
 By "the backlinks of your website" is meant links to your website.